rbroek/objectiv.io/docs/docs/taxonomy/introduction.md

 [Read up on the Core Concepts](./core-concepts.md)

 ## Taxonomy Reference
-To implement the taxonomy, all Contexts and Events are open and documented.
+Find out everything about the taxonomy: all Contexts and Events are open and documented.

 [Check out the Reference](./reference/overview.md)